BULLET RESISTANT PANELS

 Bullet resistant fiberglass is a two-part laminated material.
 Start with a mesh of synthetic para-aramid fibers, which are noted for their abrasion resistance, low flammability, and incredibly high tensile strength.
-This coarse, virtually unbreakable off-white mesh is similar to the nylon belts used in tires, and is basically the same as the woven DuPont™ Kevlar® fiber made famous by bullet-proof vests.
 To make a fiberglass bullet resistant panel, lay down layers of this woven fiberglass mesh, forming a thick mat, and then saturate it with synthetic resin.
 This gooey mat is then squeezed and heated in an industrial press until it dries.
 The result is a hard, dense, rigid panel.
 A bullet striking such a panel deforms against the hard surface, loosing much of its forward moment as it mushrooms, veers, and tumbles.
 The fiberglass panel’s layers delaminate, expanding like an opening accordion.
 The brittle resin cracks and shatters–thus eating up more of the bullet’s deadly energy–but the tough flexible fiberglass cloth embedded in the panel won’t tear.
 This bullet resistant net catches and deflects the bullet, the same way that the walls of a batting cage shrugs off a hard line drive.

 Bullet resistant panels are made in standard sizes–including 4-foot by 8-foot sheets, which are also the most common dimensions for plywood and drywall–and can be drilled and cut with conventional tools.
 Since the panels are made in a laminating process, it’s a simple matter to manufacture thicker panels with more bullet-stopping power: Need to stop a .44 Mag?
 Then build up a 1/2-inch piece of fiberglass.
 Wanna stop an AK-47?
 Start layering up the panels themselves.